-For Capital Gazette journalists, the focus is on getting out Saturday's paper
+Two assignments for Capital Gazette journalists: healing and reporting

 Baltimore Sun Media Group publisher Trif Alatzas and other executives are also deeply involved.
 Some Tronc executives flew to Maryland to help.

+There's already talk about finding new office space in Annapolis for the newspaper.

 The Sun handles production and other back-end functions for Capital Gazette.
-After the attack, the Sun replicated its breaking news story on the Gazette's website and relayed information from Phil Davis, a reporter who survived the shooting inside the newsroom.
+After the attack, the Sun replicated its breaking news story on the Capital Gazette's website and relayed information from Davis.

 Staffers who weren't at the office raced to the scene.
-Reporters Chase Cook, Josh McKerrow and Pat Furgurson worked on the next day's paper from the back of a pickup truck in a nearby parking garage.
+Furgurson, Chase Cook, and Josh McKerrow worked on the next day's paper from the back of a pickup truck in a nearby parking garage.

 "We covered the press conferences and worked alongside our colleagues at The Baltimore Sun to confirm what we heard," Cook told CNN.